omberde1/Kick-X-Ecommerce/README.md

 # Kick X - Shoe Ecommerce Store

-Kick X is an e-commerce platform for buying and selling shoes.
+Kick X is an e-commerce platform for buying shoes.
 It features two main user roles: **Admin** and **Customer**, each with distinct functionalities.

 ## Features